 In general, a school's metric value is not reported if fewer than 15 students contributed to the metric.
 For graduation rate for ELLs and students with IEPs, the minimum number is 10.
-For the following metrics, the minimum number of students required for each metric is five: graduation rate for lowest third citywide, graduation rate for Black and Hispanic males in lowest third citywide, and College Readiness Index for Black and Hispanic males in lowest third citywide.
+For the following metrics, the minimum number of students required for each metric is five: graduation rate for lowest third citywide and graduation rate for Black and Hispanic males in lowest third citywide.